 Defending these cases calls for real understanding of both the law and the innocent real life situations that may be mistaken for this crime.
 One practical fact of life is that if more than one person is charged with involvement, there is a serious chance that the prosecution will offer a deal to one defendant in exchange for testifying against the others.
 A desperate defendant in those circumstances often manages to testify as the prosecution wants, whether it’s true or not.
 Contact our Houston child abuse defense lawyer today and let us defend your rights and protect your liberty.

 Whether you are a parent, guardian, or custodian charged with consenting to the performance, or a person allegedly directly involved in it, Houston, Texas, criminal defense attorney Mary E. Conn and her staff can help.
-Mary E. Conn is a top-rated Houston sex crime lawyer, offering 30 years’ experience in handling these sensational cases.
+Mary E. Conn is a top-rated Houston sex crime defense lawyer, offering 30 years’ experience in handling these sensational cases.
 For the help you need, call Mary E. Conn Law today for your free consultation.